Contact: Dino Hayz (director) at DinoHayz@gmail.com

 The Penguin Project of the Quad Cities will be back for season FOUR with a performance experience of the DISNEY Broadway Jr. show, THE LION KING.
 This is a collaboration with Augustana College Theatre and the Center for Living Arts in Rock Island.

 Each student involved is working with a peer mentor throughout the process.
-Rehearsing at the Center from September through January and producing the show at the new Augustana Bruner Theatre in January and February
+Rehearsing at the Center from September through January and producing the show at the Augustana Brunner Theatre in January and February

 Rehearsals are Wednesdays from 5-6:30pm and Saturdays from 10-11:30am.